bonkcomputer/solana-ui/README.md

 - 🔑 **Multi-Wallet Support** – Connect and manage multiple Solana wallets effortlessly.
 - 📈 **Trading Interface** – Intuitive UI for executing trades on the Solana network.
+- ✨ **AI Quant Trader** – Harness the power of AI with quantitative trading models for optimized performance. (*Coming Soon*)
+- 🔒 **Automatic VPN** – Enhanced privacy and security with a built-in VPN to protect your trading activity.
 - 📱 **Responsive Design** – Optimized for both desktop and mobile devices.
 - ⚡ **Fast Performance** – Built with modern web technologies for a smooth user experience.